 Getting damages for an injury caused by a government entity can be a bit trickier than recovering damages from a private citizen.
 This difficulty stems from a legal concept called “sovereign immunity.”
 Sovereign immunity is what prevented people from being able to sue the king in the old days.
-Basically the idea was that the king could do no wrong.
+Basically, the idea was that the king could do no wrong.
 He was immune from being held liable for his actions.
-That idea was passed on the United States.
+That idea was passed on to the United States.
 For quite some time, you could not sue the government.
 Today we have the “FTCA” (The Federal Tort Claims Act), this federal statute outlines exceptions and conditions under which sovereign immunity can be breached and citizens can therefore, sue the government.
 The FTCA only applies to the federal government, state and local governments operate on a different set of rules.

 If you were to get into a car accident with a postal worker, or with an FBI agent, you could hold their employer liable for the actions of their employer through respondeat superior.
 This theory can hold true under the FTCA even when the employer is the federal government.
 That means that if the employee was negligent while in the course and scope of his or her employment, and it caused an injury to another, that victim will likely be able to recover against the federal government.
 Many claims are made against the federal government each year, and each year the government pays out millions in damages to get rid of those claims.
 When you have a car accident claim to file against the federal government, the FTCA will typically require you to file the appropriate paperwork with the appropriate agency before you will be allowed to file your claim in court.
 Because it is a case involving the federal government, if you follow the administrative guidelines and reach the point where you are allowed to file, you must file in a federal district court that has proper subject matter jurisdiction and venue over the parties and the matter.